-What if you want a Honda Africa Twin but you don’t want to to shell out £10,000 odd on a brand new machine?
+What if you want a Honda Africa Twin but you don’t want to to shell out £14,000 odd on a brand new CRF 1100 L?
 Well then it might be worth considering the much loved original.
 Self-confessed Africa Twin fan Mark Halliday gives us the low down on what to look for when buying a used Africa Twin RD07 (you’ll also want to check out ABR bike tester, Julian Challis’s review of the Honda XRV750 Africa Twin).

 The Honda XRV750, more commonly known as the Africa Twin, has been around since 1989 in one form or another.
 While Honda stopped production of the bike in 2003 the 742cc V-twin has remained a popular choice for ABRs and is slowly becoming a collector’s item.
 There are three models available, each with their own quirks, the RD03, RD04 and the RD07.